• Skip to primary navigation

 Why Overnight Sourdough?

-Nothing says let’s start this day off right, like a fresh, warm toasty sourdough bread in the morning.
-The magic of the sourdough happens while you sleep so when you wake up, you only need to bake it and enjoy a wonderful slice of bread with your favorite spread.
+Nothing says let’s start this day off right, like fresh, warm toasty sourdough bread in the morning.
+The magic of this sourdough happens while you sleep, so when you wake up, you only need to bake it and enjoy a wonderful slice of bread with your favorite spread, like this Blueberry Chia Jam.

 What is the stretch-and-fold technique?